 All India Kisan Sabha

-In 1936, the All India Kisan Sabha was formed at Lucknow.
+The All India Kisan Sabha was formed in 1936 at Lucknow.
 This was presided over by Swami Sahajanand Saraswati.
 The secretary of this association was NG Ranga.
 They worked for the abolishment of the Zamindari system, reduction of land revenue, the institutionalization of credit.
 These were some of the demands raised by the All India Kisan Sabha, who hoped that the INC would help them.
-In fact, in the 1937 elections, the Kisan Sabha supported the Congress with great hope- and the INC too in their speeches and writings, had promised that many reforms would be brought by the INC if voted to power.
-The INC got a good number of seats, and formed majority in as many as 8 provinces.
+In the 1937 elections, the Kisan Sabha supported the Congress with great hope- and the INC too in their speeches and writings had promised that many reforms would be brought by the INC if voted to power.
+The INC got a good number of seats and formed the majority in as many as 8 provinces.
 The INC was in power for almost 28 months, and some legislations were brought especially in Bihar, where the land revenue was fixed at the rate of 1911 and the tenants who were tilling their lands for the past 12 years were now to become owners.
 This was thus a positive response from the INC who did have certain inherent contradictions.
 A good number of the INC leaders were Zamindars themselves, while the peasants and workers came from another class.
 Thus this class clash within the INC was a hurdle, in implementing all the schemes that were visualized by Gandhi, Nehru and others.
-So by and large the INC failed to meet all the promises they had claimed to fulfill to the peasants.
+So, by and large, the INC failed to meet all the promises they had claimed to fulfil to the peasants.
 The peasants thus became disillusioned with the INC government.
-Thus, the All India Kisan Sabha felt betrayed by the INC and this is why, when in 1942, Mahatma Gandhi gave a call for the Quit India Movement, the peasant leaders such as Swami Sahajanand Saraswati appealed to the peasants not to support Gandhi or the INC. This exposed the inherent contradictions within the INC- but nonetheless, the INC as an organization, and in its manifesto, in its idealogy had always spoken about the welfare of the peasants and reforms to benefit them.
-However, the leftists, and the communists always accused the INC that there were no structural reforms suggested and attempted by the INC seriously, and whatever reforms they attempted were superficial and basically to protect the interests of Zamindars and Mahajans, etc. In 1938, the National Planning Committee also talked about the reforms related to land and peasants, and so did the Bombay Plan of 1944-45.
+Thus, the All India Kisan Sabha felt betrayed by the INC and this is why, when in 1942, Mahatma Gandhi gave a call for the Quit India Movement, the peasant leaders such as Swami Sahajanand Saraswati appealed to the peasants not to support Gandhi or the INC. This exposed the inherent contradictions within the INC- but nonetheless, the INC as an organization, and in its manifesto, in its ideology had always spoken about the welfare of the peasants and reforms to benefit them.
+However, the leftists and the communists always accused the INC that there were no structural reforms suggested and attempted by the INC seriously, and whatever reforms they attempted were superficial and basically to protect the interests of Zamindars and Mahajans, etc. In 1938, the National Planning Committee also talked about the reforms related to land and peasants, and so did the Bombay Plan of 1944-45.